In 2160, a teenager becomes the bait to capture her missing revolutionary parents she thinks are long dead.

-(Thanks to PRByTheBook for my review copy.
-The opinions expressed are mine alone.)
+(Thanks to the author for a review copy.
+All opinions expressed are mine alone.)

 To purchase this book, click on the image below.